njaldea/nil/projects/gate/README.md

 TODO: figure out how to detect pointer like objects and support them too.

-## Directed Graph
+## Directed Acyclic Graph

-The graph suppored by the library is a directed graph.
+The graph suppored by the library is a directed acyclic graph.

 The Nodes are executed in proper order only if there is a change in the edge.